Geelong Botanic Gardens: History

-Irrigation System
+Irrigation system

 As the Geelong Botanic Gardens is home to plants from around the world, their water requirements can differ vastly.
 Furthermore, the Geelong Botanic gardens is situated in the middle of eastern park, a large public space close to the Geelong waterfront and home to a vast arboretum.
 This arboretum landscape surrounding the gardens has a much lower water requirement then a majority of the imported and indigenous plants which reside within its walls, as these plants have originated from differing climate conditions.

 To ensure all plant life meets its necessary survival requirements, the gardens house a large irrigation system capable of outputting up to 28 megaliters of water annually.
 This output is also capable of adjusting to the climate which particularly helps during the summer months depending on the incoming rainfall and temperature.

-2006 Water Restrictions
+2006 water restrictions

 In the summer of 2006 Australia was at the height a of crippling drought.
 As a response to the crisis, stage 4 water restrictions were enforced upon the Barwon area which prevented residential, commercial, and public gardens from being watered.
 However, an exemption was granted to the Geelong Botanic Gardens to allow mains water to be used, this was mainly due to the fact that the gardens house heritage trees and collections of plants used for scientific purposes.

 Despite this, the garden was still negatively affected by the drought.
 Every part of the gardens irrigation system was throttled to output the minimum volume of water needed for the gardens to survive, thus stunting the photosynthesis, respiration and transpiration processes in the plant life affected.
 This caused minor wilting, discoloration and even death in some specimens, but by and large the garden survived and now thrives to this day.

-In 2011, the Australian government provided funding to the city of greater Geelong in order to develop a storm water treatment facility that would allow the storage and reuse of storm water.
+In 2011, the Australian government provided funding to the city of greater Geelong to develop a storm water treatment facility that would allow the storage and reuse of storm water.
 The plan was conceived in 2008 as an answer to the drought crisis of the current day and involved the capture of storm water throughout the region of East Geelong for redistribution throughout Eastern Park and the Geelong Botanic Gardens.
 This required a full restructuring of the irrigation system that would connect to the 250,000 litre storage tanks that would be placed at the edge of the gardens.
 While this reconstruction was underway, all plant life previously connected to the old irrigation system would be analysed to further improve the efficiency of the new irrigation system's design.
 The full restructuring of the irrigation systems commenced in 2013 and finalized in 2017 along with the development of the storm water treatment facility.